denisrybalka/detect-color/README.md

 # detect-color
  Takes a string representing RGB or HEX code as input and outputs an object with the name of detected color.
-It works with 6 basic colors: red, green, blue, white, yellow, orange.
+It works with all basic colors: red, green, blue, white, yellow, orange, black, pink, purple.

  ### Install
  ***